 - The fronts were sometimes fastened by a fly and occasionally, buttons reached down to the hem of the topcoat.

 - The number of pockets on a Paletot varied but they were generally found on the outside and tailored either as flap or as slip pockets.

 - The Paletot-Sac was a short version of the regular Paletot and did not have any waist suppression – hence the name.
 Sometimes, it featured a lined hood instead of a collar and it was generally single breasted.

 - Another variety of the Paletot was the Twine as the French call it or English Wrap, which was often double-breasted and resembled a loose Chesterfield.

 By the end of the nineteenth century, the term evolved to include only overcoats worn in town.

 At the beginning of the twentieth century, the British considered a Paletot to be any topcoat with waist suppression, while Americans defined it as an ankle length topcoat, seam-waisted and with a flared silhouette.
 In the 1920s, the term Chesterfield arose, which was a single breasted overcoat with a hidden fly front.
 In order to distinguish between the different overcoat types, the term Paletot was used in Europe to describe a very special kind of double breasted topcoat.

 The Characteristics of a Paletot

-It is still the standard today, and it is defined by the following characteristics:
+It is still the standard today, and defined by the following characteristics:

 - Double breasted with a 6×2 button arrangement